 Many financial institutions hesitate at the idea of uploading customer data into a CRM tool; this concern is valid.
 Proper due diligence will alleviate worry about the security of the tool being considered.
 A CRM software provider should be forthcoming with any and all information requested during the due diligence process.
-As an example, HubSpot makes their information readily available on their website.
+As an example, HubSpot makes its information readily available on its website.

-Back office operations may want to send a series of custom emails for late or missing payments, mortgages may want to send escrow change notices, lending may want to send credit card information to indirect members who recently obtained a car loan with good credit.
+Back office operations may want to send a series of custom emails for late or missing payments, mortgages may want to send escrow change notices, and lending may want to send credit card information to indirect members who recently obtained a car loan with good credit.
 Ideas from every area of operation can be developed and then the system will do the work.
-Fear of over communicating?
-A good CRM makes it possible to prioritize these notifications to prevent to many, or conflicting correspondence from sending.
+Fear of over-communicating?
+A good CRM makes it possible to prioritize these notifications to prevent too many, or conflicting correspondence from sending.